Rare Diseases Clinical Trials Toolbox

 Investigator-initiated trial (IITs)/Academic-sponsored trials

-For IITs, academic institutions usually act as the sponsor (academic-sponsored trials), but not necessarily as the funder.
-Only in a few cases will academic sponsors be able to conduct trials without external funding, usually coming from different sources.
+For IITs, academic institutions act usually as sponsor (academic-sponsored trials), but not necessarily as the funder.
+Only in few cases will academic sponsors be able to conduct trials without external funding, usually coming from different sources.
 This often leads to complex arrangements with multiple partners joining in international consortia.
-The setup of a complex multi-national partnership may sometimes be at odds with the concept of “single sponsorship” which was developed for ensuring the protection of participants in the context of commercial trials.
+The setup of a complex multi-national partnership may sometimes be at odds with the concept of “single sponsorship” which was developed for ensuring protection of participants in the context of commercial trials.
 Single sponsorship is rooted in the need to clearly identify the legal responsibility and does not hinge upon the funding aspect.
-Noteworthy, most funding agencies are unwilling to take on the role of sponsor and often they may not be suitable for it.
+Noteworthy, most funding agencies are unwilling to take the role of sponsor and often they may not be suitable for it.

 Sponsor-Investigator is an individual who both initiates and conducts, alone or with others, a clinical trial, and under whose immediate direction the investigational product is administered to, dispensed to, or used by a subject.
 The term does not include any person other than an individual (e.g., it does not include a corporation or an agency).
 The obligations of a sponsor-investigator include both those of a sponsor and those of an investigator.